-440. Human Genetics (5):
+- 440. Human Genetics (5).
 Lec.
-5, Pr., Introductory genetics or departmental approval.
+5, Pr., Introductory genetics or departmental approval .
 Facets of modern genetics relative to humans.
-Topics include gene splicing and immunogenetics as well as complex legal and social problems stemming from recent developments.

-445. Animal Behavior (5):
+Topics include gene splicing and immunogenetics as well as complex legal and social problems stemming from recent developments. - 445.
+Animal Behavior (5).
 Pr., junior standing and 20 hours of biological science or departmental approval.

 Analysis of learned and unlearned animal behavior and its evolutionary development, integrating the contributions of ethological, ecological, and physiological approaches.

-450. Freshwater Biology (5):
+450. Freshwater Biology (5).
+Lec.

-Lee.
 4, Lab.
 2, Pr., BI 102 or BI 103 or departmental approval.

 Taxonomy and environmental relationships of the biota of freshwater habitats.

-451. Invertebrate Zoology (5):
+451. Invertebrate Zoology (5).
+Lec.

-Lee.
 4, Lab.
 2, Pr., BI 101 and junior standing or departmental approval.

 A taxonomic survey of all major invertebrate phyla with emphasis on major anatomical and physiological features and life histories.

-454. Field Botany (5) :
+454. Field Botany (5).
+Lec.

-Lee.
 4, Lab.
 3, Pr., BI 102 or departmental approval.

 A study of morphology, taxonomy, ecology, and systematics of higher plants with an emphasis on local vegetation.
 Emphasis will be placed on field trips and plant collections to learn the local plant flora.

-460. Molecular Genetics (5):
+- 460. Molecular Genetics (5).
+Lec.

-Lee.
 4, Lab.
-3, Pr.
-Bl 330, Bl 350, or departmental approval.
+3, Pr., BI 330, BI 350, or departmental approval.
 Principles and techniques for understanding the nature of genes.
-Emphasis is placed on gene expression, control, and recombinant DNA.
+Emphasis is placed on gene expression, control, and recombinant DNA. - 475.
+Endocrinology (5).
+Lec.

-475. Endocrinology (5):

-Lee.
 4, Lab.
-3, Pr., B!
-101 and Junior standing.
+3, Pr., BI 101 and junior standing.

 A study of the endocrine glands and their hormones as integrators of body functions in organisms, especially vertebrates.

-490. Evolutionary Biology (5):
+490. Evolutionary Biology (5).
+Lec.

-Lee.
 4, Lab.
 2, Pr., BI 102 or BI 103 or departmental approval.

 A treatment of evolutionary concepts, including population structure, variability, dispersal, gene frequencies, natural selection, and speciation, will provide a basis for understanding current variation among organisms and the historical sequence of major evolutionary events.

-495. Perspectives in Biology (5):

-Lee.
-5, Pr., 30 quarter hours of biology courses.
+- 495. Perspectives in Biology (5).
+Lec.
+5, Pr., 30 quarter hours of biology courses .
 Primarily for biology majors; will include a historical review of great works and concepts in biology and appraisal of current works and trends of major significance in biology.
-Also covered will be information retrieval sources and systems for personal research purposes.

-498. Independent Study (1-5; may be repeated for a maximum of 10 hours).
+Also covered will be information retrieval sources and systems for personal research purposes. - 498.
+Directed Research (3-5; may be repeated for a maximum of 10 hours).
+Pr., 20 credit hours of biology and 3.0 GPA, and departmental approval.
+Students conduct research under the guidance of a research advisor whom they select in the Department of Biology.
+A one hour per week research meeting is required.
+Projects include approaches to designing, conducting, analyzing, and reporting various types of scientific investigations.
+Grading criteria are defined by the research advisor.